AndreRuck/BAna-DS/README.md

 OHIE_analysis.R = forecasting models on OHIE dataset, which is imported from OHIE_wrangled

-lineare model regression save (step model)
+model_step_rds = predictions multi model regression save (step model)

+ui and server: 1. step genrating by visualization done.
+2. making predictions based on the inputs is not finished yet.